kjetilfjellheim/electronics_projects/projects/amplifiers/class-a/index.html.md

   </mstyle>
 </math>
 <br><br>
 We calculate C1 with a -3db at 50Hz.
-The input impedance of the input with R2 and C1 is approximately 7600.
+The impedance of the input with R2 and C1 is approximately 5400.
 This will need tuning when the circuit is set up as it's only approximately.
 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block">
   <mstyle displaystyle="true" scriptlevel="0" style="font-size: 0.7em">
     <mrow data-mjx-texclass="ORD">